 When something has irritated you, you understandably may be thinking about confronting the person who has caused you to feel intense stress.
 Making accusations and pointing fingers rarely is a productive way to deal with a situation.
 Take time to ask yourself if a confrontation would resolve anything or if the purpose would simply be to make yourself feel better.
 Calm, focused conversations that have a specific and beneficial purpose should be a goal.

 Many people become irritable when they are exposed to triggers.
 For example, drinking excessively may result in you getting in a bar fight.
-Dealing with assault charges and hiring a criminal defense attorney may be avoided if you can pinpoint your triggers and take active steps to avoid exposing yourself to them.
+Dealing with assault charges and hiring a may be avoided if you can pinpoint your triggers and take active steps to avoid exposing yourself to them.

 Seek Anger Management Therapy